What is the Problem?

 New Zealand’s roads are not as safe as those in other countries.
 Our road network is comparatively long, with much of it built when we had fewer vehicles travelling at lower speeds.

-Road improvements contributed to an estimated 11 percent drop in rural road deaths and an estimated 15.8 percent drop in urban road deaths between 1997 and 2005, but we can do much more.
+Road improvements continue to contribute to a reduction in rural road deaths but we can do much more.

-Loss of control contributes to 40 percent of all fatal crashes.
 These crashes would be less severe if there were median barriers present and roadside objects were protected or removed.
+31.09 percent of all crashes during 2016-2020 occurred at intersections.

 What are we doing about it?